albertotonda/evolutionary-viability-theory/NOTES.md

 ## Unorganized notes

+### 2023-07-19
+The replacer seems surprisingly to be ok (!!).
+The issue is likely in the genetic operators, somehow they also change the parent (??).

+### 2023-07-18
+There are some issues with the propagation of individuals in the population.
+I think that the replacer has some issues, maybe it's not using deepcopy?

 ### 2023-02-13
 - Actually, for the idea of 2023-02-10, we can just set a flag in the run\_simulation() function, to stop or not stop if a constraint is violated.